Charles L. Littel: Career

-In 1902, Littel began his career in education teaching in Indianola, Nebraska.
+In 1902, Littel began his career in education, teaching in Indianola, Nebraska.
 He also taught at McCook High School.
 Next, he was assistant principal of Dorchester High School.
 Next, he was the principal of the Roco School.

-In 1907, he was elected the County Superintendent of Public Instruction of Hitchcock County, Nebraska, serving in this capacity from January 1908 and January 1910.
+In 1907, he was elected the County Superintendent of Public Instruction of Hitchcock County, Nebraska, serving in this capacity from January 1908 to January 1910.
 He ran for a second term in 1909 as a Republican.
 He was endorsed by The Republican Leader newspaper of Trenton, Nebraska, and the Culbertson Banner in Culbertson, Nebraska, with the latter saying, "Littel...has made the best showing of any superintendent Hitchcock County even had".
 However, he was not reelected.

 In August 1911, Littel became the principal/superintendent and part owner of the Lincoln Academy.
 In 1915, he became the superintendent of Kenesaw Public Schools in Kenesaw, Nebraska.
 During his summer vacation, he sold heating and ventilation systems for public buildings.
 In the fall of 1916, he became the superintendent of schools in Cambridge, Nebraska.
-In February 1917, the school board gave him a two-year contract for the position which paid $1,300 the first year and $1,400 the second year.
+In February 1917, the school board gave him a two-year contract for the position, which paid $1,300 the first year and $1,400 the second year.
 In November 1917, he was appointed to a new three-person state board of control for high school athletics.

-He was the superintendent of public schools in Centralia, Washington and head of Centralia Junior College which he helped found in 1925.
+He was the superintendent of public schools in Centralia, Washington and head of Centralia Junior College, which he helped found in 1925.
 He also helped found the Yakima Valley Junior College and the Aberdeen and Hoquiam Junior College which are both in Washington.
 He was also a founder of the Berkshire Hills School for Girls in Great Barrington, Massachusetts.

 He then taught at the University of Washington and at New York University in 1930–31.

 In July 1931, he was selected as the principal of Teaneck High School in Teaneck, New Jersey.
 He served in that position through 1933.

 In 1933, he leased property in the Hackensack YMCA and founded the Junior College of Bergen County in September.
 He served on its board of trustees and was the college's president.
 He also taught vocational sociology and German.
 In 1936, he purchased a property for the junior college which later became the Fairleigh Dickinson University Teaneck campus.

 He retired in February 1951 and became the president emeritus of what was then Bergen Junior College.
 Under his leadership, Bergen County Junior College became the largest junior college in New Jersey.